ebonfowl/DuckWorks/README.md

 ## Rubric Format

+**Note**: DuckGrade can now automatically download rubrics from Canvas.
+We recommend you build your rubric in Canvas and just tell DuckGrade to download it as this approach is much easier and provides students with important information about grading expectations.

-Create a JSON file with the following structure:
+**If you still want to do it the hard way**: Create a JSON file with the following structure:

 ```json
 {